Fabiancorver/pdsnd_github/README.md

 chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 Thank to Udacity for the course & Ashoarma for the Git training.

+### Location project
+Eindhoven, The Netherlands